 - 4) Protect and Enhance Scenic Features.
 DNR will design and develop subdivisions to protect or maintain unique geologic and scenic features such as cliffs, bluffs, or waterfalls.
 These areas should be avoided altogether or protected in subdivision design and development through the use of reservations or plat restrictions.
 Where scenic views exist, lots should be oriented to this feature. - 5) Mineral Closing Orders.
 Generally, state upland parcels designated Settlement do not coincide with patterns of historical or potential mining activity in the planning area.
 Since little potential conflict is expected to exist, this plan does not create any new Mineral Closing Orders or Leasehold Location Orders.
 However, Mineral Closing Orders are recommended for use at the time that an area is being considered for disposal for purposes of settlement or other forms of development that would be inconsistent with mining activity.
 The timing of the closure is at the discretion of the Department, but should be early enough in the process to avoid the inadvertent staking of mining claims.
 The current Mineral Closing Orders affecting existing areas of settlement or proposed settlement will be retained. - 6) Timber Harvest.
 Timber harvests are considered appropriate in areas designated Settlement if intended to support the costs of subdivision development, provide access to the subdivision, or provide ancillary facilities subject to the other requirements of the Forestry standards in this Chapter.
-Selective harvesting of timber before construction of the subdivision is considered appropriate, if authorized by the Regional Manager, DMLW.
-Land conveyed out of state ownership for the purpose of settlement, or another form of active land use, shall not be used for commercial timber harvest and sale.
-Subdivisions or disposals of state land by DNR shall preclude the sale of merchantable timber harvested on lots or parcels conveyed out of state ownership.
-The format used to impose this restriction is at the discretion of the Regional Manager, DMLW.
-This guideline is not intended to preclude the cutting of trees or other vegetation as part of the process of land clearing or site development. - 7) Protect and Enhance Recreational, Educational, and Cultural Opportunities.
+Timber harvests may also be appropriate for purposes of forest health or the clearing of right-of-way.
+The elective harvesting of timber before subdivision development is considered appropriate, after consultation with the Land Sales Section and if authorized by the Regional Manager, SCRO. - 7) Protect and Enhance Recreational, Educational, and Cultural Opportunities.
 DNR should determine the need for and retain appropriate areas for outdoor recreation, hunting, fishing, trails, campsites, boat launches, historic sites, and areas for scientific study.
 Areas for intensive and dispersed use will be preserved.